 This is a proposal for a draft new section to the C++ Standard to support SG1 Concurrency features.
 We foresee a number of upcoming features for inclusion.
-We also foresee some features in existing sections that are concurrency related that is worth moving into this new section.
+We also foresee some

 There is no wording yet until we agree on the structure of the reorganization.